 Fluffy Banana Pancakes

-- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk or almond milk to equal 2 cups)
+- 2 cups buttermilk* (or 2 tablespoons vinegar + enough milk to equal 2 cups)

-- 2 small or 1 large ripe banana, or about 1 cup mashed, plus extra for slicing on top of the pancakes
+- 1 large ripe bananas (or about 1 cup mashed) (plus extra for slicing on adding to top of pancakes)

 - 2 teaspoons pure vanilla extract

-- 1/4 cup granulated sugar or pure maple syrup
+- 1/4 cup granulated sugar (can substitute pure maple syrup)

 - 1 tablespoon baking powder